 You should only consider temperature testing individuals if you are satisfied about why you are doing it.
 Temperature testing must be necessary and proportionate for your intended purpose.

-Outside of relying on conditions relating to employment, organisations need to be able to identify an Article 6 and an Article 9 lawful basis under the GDPR, and where required an associated schedule condition under the DPA 2018, to process health data.
+Outside of relying on conditions relating to employment, organisations need to be able to identify an Article 6 and an Article 9 lawful basis under the UK GDPR, and where required an associated schedule condition under the DPA 2018, to process health data.
 Again, if relying on the public health condition, controllers should ensure that they are able to demonstrate how they ensure confidentiality over test results, in particular where the recipient is not a health professional.

 What are the data protection concerns when testing international travellers when they arrive in the country?